A Topological Completeness Theorem for Transfinite Provability Logic: Preliminaries

-\end{defi} Note that $\glp$ when restricted to any one modality is simply the well-known logic $\gl$.
+We will often write simply $\glp$ for $\glplam$ when we do not want to specify a $\Lambda$.
+Note that $\glp$ when restricted to any one modality is simply the well-known logic $\gl$.
 Modal logics are usually studied by means of relational semantics.
 A \textit{Kripke $\Lambda$-frame} is a structure $(W, \{R_{\xi}\})_{\xi < \Lambda}$, where each $R_\xi$ is a binary relation on $W$.
 We define a \textit{valuation} $\lb \cdot \rb$ to be a function assigning subsets of $W$ to each $\langlam$-formula such that $\lb \cdot \rb$ respects boolean connectives and such that